Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   * Sometimes these models become viral due to their engagement and popularity, but they can also be harmful.
 * Some guidelines Andrew has:
   1. Have a more diverse team and emphasize problems that might harm minority groups.
-  2. Audit systems against possible harm prior to deployment.
+  2. Audit systems against possible harm before deployment.
-  3. Develope a mitigation strategy.
+  3. Develop a mitigation strategy.

 ### <ul>Week 4: Decision tree model</ul>